stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

    registers the node as having finished rebooting.
 It then launches the actual job, which does not do anything.

-   # TODO: check that this is the LAST thing we do?

 TODO: note terraform parallel limits